Sindh Institute of Cardiovascular Diseases, Karachi Chapter: History

+On March 29, 2025, CM Murad Ali Shah approved the merger of NICVD and SICVD.
+CM orders preparation of NICVD-SICVD merger plan within three months.

+NICVD Satellite Center Benazirabad

+On 8 July 2024, a memorandum of understanding (MOU) was signed for the new NICVD Satellite Center in Benazirabad.
+This state-of-the-art cardiac facility will offer comprehensive services similar to those provided at the main center in Karachi.
+Once operational, it will provide major cardiac care, particularly interventional cardiology, to the people of Sindh at their doorstep free of charge.
+This hospital is set to become the largest cardiac center in Central Sindh after the NICVD in Karachi and Sukkur.

 NICVD Satellite Center Tando Mohammad Khan

 Tando Muhammad Khan is located 35 km from Hyderabad on Badin Road.
-NICVD Satellite Center Tando Mohammad Khan was established and was inaugurated on Thursday 19th October 2017.
+NICVD Satellite Center Tando Mohammad Khan was established and was inaugurated on Thursday 19 October 2017.
 Services at NICVD Tando Mohammad Khan include cardiac emergency, consulting clinics, interventional cardiology and critical care for cardiac patients.

 The paediatric cardiothoracic surgical team at the National Institute of Cardiovascular Diseases (NICVD) in Tando Muhammad Khan performed its first successful open heart surgery on a toddler on Wednesday 9 September 2020.

 Over 150 adult cardiac surgeries have been performed at the 100-bed facility, which provides cardiac healthcare services free of charge, since its establishment.

 NICVD Satellite Center Sukkur

-On 24 February 2018, the fifth satellite centre of the National Institute of Cardiovascular Diseases (NICVD) was inaugurated.
+On 24 February 2018, the fifth satellite centre of the NICVD was inaugurated.
 This 300 bed state-of-the-art cardiac facility in Sukkur has full facilities as in the main Karachi center. where services will be provided free-of-charge, It is a complete cardiac hospital of international standard and is providing major cardiac facilities, especially interventional cardiology, to the people of Sindh at their doorstep for free.
 It is the largest cardiac centre in Sindh after the NICVD in Karachi.